tatami-galaxy/speech-processing/reports/to_do.md

 			- identify nodes with high laplcian values
 		- [graph structure of NNs](https://www-cs.stanford.edu/~jure/pubs/nn_structure-icml20.pdf)

-	- fix sparsity calculation
-	- check grad on loga with objective on z
+	- very sparse grads on loga with objective on z
-	- check what entropy constraint is on
+		- no grads for ffn_dim
 	- min ent on some z (not MHA)?

 	- couple mha and ffn sparsity? (to remove entire layer)